The drop-ship's altitude warning had been going off for about ninety seconds.

 "My nose is going to be useful here," Caleb said.
 "Five years of pulling apart dead things teaches you which kinds of dead things smell wrong.
 This place is not one smell.
 It's three.
 I want point."

-She considered him for a beat.
+She considered him for a second.
 He could see her doing the calculation behind the visor.
 Disposal-yard scrubber, no commission, the kind of asset her division was going to spend before it spent her.
 Versus the same scrubber who had walked away from an apex predator and a Class-8 transport shell in the same week.

 "Point," she said.
 "Iharu second.
 I'm third.
 Hiro on the rear."